Ja'alin tribe: Origin

 The Ja'alin describe themselves as being of Arab origin and trace their origins to Ibrahim Ja'al, an Abbasid noble, whose clan originally hailed from the Hejaz in the Arabian Peninsula and married into the local Nubian population.
 Ja'al was a descendant of al-Abbas, an uncle of Muhammad.
-According to Charles William Wilson in 1888, the name Ja'alin does not seem to be derived from any founder of a tribe, but rather from the root Ja'al, an Arabic word meaning "to put" or "to stay", and in this sense it is those who settle.
+Ja'al was an epithet which has been interpreted differently.
+(Note: The most common interpretation is that it derives from "j.'.l.", "to make", as in the sense of Ibrahim "making" his tribe by adopting various people.
+It has also been proposed that it derives from the word "Já'al", meaning "to put" or "to stay".
+Another less popular tradition states that Ibrahim was very dark-skinned, which is why his grandmother called him "Ju'al", "black beatle".)
+To differentiate them from other Sudanese tribes which claim descent from Ibrahim Ja'al, but still constitute tribes of their own (like for example the Shaigiya or Rubatab) they are also called "Ja'alin proper".
+The Ja'alin themselves are divided into over a dozen sub-tribes.

 Various researchers have suggested that the Ja'alin are Arabized Nubians.
-A few 19th-century travellers claimed that Nubian was still spoken among them, although most agreed that they spoke Arabic only.
+A few 19th-century travellers claimed that Nubian was still spoken among them, although most agreed that they only spoke Arabic.